TfL (Transport for London) consultation on cycle lanes/traffic flow changes in Notting Hill Gate

 We are sceptical, however, TfL have published a modelling of changes to journey times.
 This can be found here

 Fiona Fleming Brown of the Pembridge Association explained that she had been a prime mover in the Notting Hill Gate Improvement Group (NHIG) some 20 years ago.
 Funds were raised by public subscription to plant trees in the central reservation and either side of the main road in the hope that Notting Hill Gate could become a more green and pleasant place to shop, work and live.
 The trees are now a treasured feature of Notting Hill Gate, helping to mitigate pollution and the wind tunnel effect caused by the taller than usual buildings.
 A petition has been launched (“SAVE THE TREES “) to protect our beautiful mature trees.
+Since the petition launched, it has emerged that the number of trees at risk is 27, not 19 as stated.
 TfL promise, wherever possible, they will reposition trees elsewhere in the area, but given that the Notting Hill Improvements group placed trees wherever space and planting depth permitted, it is unlikely that TfL will find many additional spots.
 The HVRA Committee urges all members and supporters to sign the petition asap and encourage other local contacts to do the same and spread the word.
 Fiona comments: “You cannot just uproot mature trees and replant them, many will not survive.
 Nor will they necessarily be planted in the area.
 Please do take a look at them next time you are in Notting Hill Gate and ask your Ward Councillors and TfL when you respond to TfL’s proposals to save the trees".

 At the HVRA meeting, Cllr Wason noted that some more circuitous cycle routes had been discussed in RBKC, and Emma Dent Coad MP, also expressed strong objection to the threatened removal of trees and damage to the NHG environment.
 One member proposed that the 20mph speed limit which has been successful west of Shepherd’s Bush was the obvious solution to the safety problem, and would assist in the anti-pollution drive.
 (It would also be quicker, cheaper and simpler than the proposed £3m scheme).
 Fiona concluded that while TfL had correctly identified a problem, they have the wrong solution.